What Is Identity-First Security? (Definition, Benefits, and Implementation)

 Identity-First Security vs. Zero Trust vs. IAM (Quick Clarity)

-Identity-First Security is the security strategy that says: “IAM isn’t just IT plumbing — it’s the front line.”
-In practice, that also means reinforcing IAM controls with security awareness training and ongoing simulations, because most identity compromise begins with social engineering — not technical exploits.
+Identity-First Security is the security strategy that says: “IAM isn’t just IT plumbing.
+It’s the front line.”
+In practice, that also means reinforcing IAM controls withsecurity awareness training and ongoing simulations, because most identity compromise begins with social engineering, not technical exploits.

 Identity-First Security vs. IAM